$L^2$ estimates for the eigenfunctions corresponding to real eigenvalues of the Tricomi operator: Introduction

 The article is organized as follows.
 In Section \ref{Sec2} we define the weighted Sobolev spaces $\wtil W_{AC\cup\s}^1(\Om)$ and we give an overview of the linear solvability theory for the Tricomi problem developed in \cite{LP2} when $\Om$ is a normal Tricomi domain.
-This yields also to recall the before mentioned results of spectral theory for the Tricomi operator established in \cite{LP3} and \cite{LP4}.
+This yields also to recall the main results of spectral theory for the Tricomi operator established in \cite{LP3} and \cite{LP4}.

-Section \ref{Sec3} is devoted to introduce the notion of $D$-star-shapedness, $D=-3x\partial_x-2y\partial_y$, and the Poho\v zaev identity of \cite{LP5} for the semilinear problem (\ref{1.2}).
-Moreover, recalling the basic symmetries groups that generate conservation laws for problem (\ref{1.2}) we are naturally led to define the normal Tricomi curve, which constitutes the elliptic boundary arc $\s$ of the domain $\Om$ underlying our main result.
+Section \ref{Sec3} is devoted to introduce the notion of $D$-star-shapedness, $D=-3x\partial_x-2y\partial_y$, and the Poho\v zaev identity of \cite{LP5} for the semilinear problem (\ref{1.3}).
+Moreover, recalling the basic symmetry groups that generate conservation laws for problem (\ref{1.3}) we are naturally led to introduce the normal Tricomi curve $g_T=g_{2,-3/2}$ which constitutes the prototype for the construction of the functions $g_{\a,\b}$ defined by (\ref{1.2}).

 Section \ref{Sec4} is the core of the paper.
-First, in Lemma \ref{lem4.1} we show that when $\partial\Om=AC\cup BC\cup\s$, $\s$ being the normal Tricomi curve, then $\Om$ is $D$-star-shaped in the sense of Section \ref{Sec3}.
-We then prove the three preliminary Lemmas \ref{lem4.2}, \ref{lem4.3} and \ref{lem4.10} which supply estimates for the line integrals on the right-hand side of the Poho\v zaev identity.
-Finally, combining the quoted lemmas with the fact that when $f(u)=\l u$, $\l\in[\l_0,+\infty)$, the left-hand side of the Poho\v zaev identity reduces to $4\l\|u\|_{L^2(\Om)}^2$, in Theorem \ref{thm4.11} we prove our $L^2$ eigenfuctions bounds.
+At first, we construct the functions $g_{\a,\b}$ so that the domains $\Om_{\a,\b}$ having boundary $\partial\Om_{\a,\b}=AC\cup BC\cup\s_{\a,\b}$, represent a family of normal Tricomi domains.
+Then, in Lemma \ref{lem4.3} we show that $\Om_{\a,\b}$ is $D$-star-shaped in the sense of Section \ref{Sec3} if and only if $\a\ge1/2$.
+We then prove the three preliminary Lemmas \ref{lem4.4}, \ref{lem4.5} and \ref{lem4.18} which supply estimates for the line integrals on the right-hand side of the Poho\v zaev identity.
+Finally, combining the quoted lemmas with the fact that when $f(u)=\l u$, $\l\in[\l_0,+\infty)$, the left-hand side of the Poho\v zaev identity reduces to $4\l\|u\|_{L^2(\Om)}^2$, in Theorem \ref{thm4.20} we prove our $L^2$ eigenfuctions bounds.